Kernix13/web-accessibility-tester/NOTES.md

 # Notes from the video

+> From repos/personal-portfolio:

+## Chrome extensions and Accessibility

+### Devtools shortcuts

+1. while in devtools hold `CTRL`+`F` and then you can search for h1, h2, etc.
+2. Network tab - disable cache then refresh

+### VisBug

+- install, click it to turn it on, then in the left sidebar click the person icon and hover over any element - AMAZING for colors

+## Accessibility

+1. Accessibility tree: `CTRL`+`SHIFT`+`P` to Run Command (search for) _accessibility_ and check "Enable full-page-accessibility tree" then click on the person icon

+I have `Section: ""` - no description so it will read like a `<div>`.
+To fix:

+1. use `aria-labelledby` and set it to an id of a header tag inside or `aria-label` and give it a value

+## Skip to main content link

+Have this for every site - see NOTES.md in personal-portfolio

 Repo: https://github.com/bradtraversy/website-accessibility-tester

 Pa11y is an accessibility tester.
 You can pass in a URL and it returns an array of reults on accessibility issues, e.g. a missing `alt` attribute for an `img` tag, a `label` without a `for` attribute, etc.